opencobra/cobrapy/README.rst

 - inspecting models and drawing conclusions on gene essentiality, testing consequences of knock-outs etc.

-Our goal with cobrapy is for it to be useful on its own, and for it to be the natural choice of infrastructure for developers that want to build new COBRA related python packages for e.g. visualization, strain-design and data driven analysis.
+Our goal with COBRApy is for it to be useful on its own, and for it to be the natural choice of infrastructure for developers that want to build new COBRA related python packages for e.g. visualization, strain-design and data driven analysis.
 By re-using the same classes and design principles, we can make new